-The General Fund was above projections during 2018 due increased revenues and decreased expenditures.
-The total revenue variance was favorable by 9.3% and the expenditures variance was favorable by 3.3%.
+The General Fund was above projections during 2019 due to increased revenues and decreased expenditures.
+The total revenue variance was favorable by 3.0% due to various tax revenues and building permits which were higher than expected.
+The expenditures variance was favorable by 2.3% due to most departments having expenditures slightly less than budgeted.